Drug-Discovery-ENTC/p2pxml/README.md

 ## Issues

-If found any error or need clarifications, please open an issue in the repository or contact the corresponding author (Nuwan) via pmnsribandara@gmail.com.
+If found any issues or need clarifications, please open an issue in the repository or contact the corresponding author (Nuwan) via pmnsribandara@gmail.com.